mwang87/MassQueryLanguage_Documentation/docs/index.md

 MS2PROD=114
 ```

-You can even do more advanced things that are native to chemistry/biochemistry without having to look up numbers, and they are listed below
+You can even do more advanced things that are native to chemistry/biochemistry without having to look up numbers, and they are listed below.

+!!! note "MS2MZ and MS2PROD synonyms"
+    MS2MZ and MS2PROD mean the same thing in the language.

 #### Variables